gooddata/GoodData-CL/cli-distro/examples/ga/README.md

 This example creates a project with pre-defined reports and dashboards.
 The project contains six data sets.
 However, you mean to include additional dimension or metrics into your production project, or you may want to reduce the complexity by dropping fields you are not interested in.

 First, you will have to edit the list of dimensions and metrics to download.
-This can be done by editing the `dimensions` and `metrics` parameters of the `LoadGoogleAnalytics` command in the `ga.create.txt` script.
+This can be done by editing the `dimensions` and `metrics` parameters of the `LoadGoogleAnalytics` command in the `cmd.create.txt` script.

 For a complete list of available metrics and dimensions refer to the [Google Analytics documentation](http://code.google.com/apis/analytics/docs/gdata/gdataReferenceDimensionsMetrics.html).